Netflix/vmaf/README.md

 ###Create a Dataset

 To begin with, create a dataset file following the format in *example_dataset.py*.
 A dataset is a collection of distorted videos, each has a unique asset ID and a corresponding reference video, identified by a unique content ID.
-Each distorted video is also associated with a DMOS (differential mean opinion score), which is obtained through subjective experiments.
+Each distorted video is also associated with a MOS (mean opinion score), or differential MOS (DMOS), which is obtained through subjective experiments.

 See directory *resource/dataset* for more examples.
 Also refer to the 'Datasets' section regarding publicly available datasets.